 |The default installation is good for most organizations.|

-By default, the management console is installed to C:\Program Files\Symantec\Symantec System Client as seen in Figure K. You can change this by clicking the Change button and choosing a new folder.
-Click next when you're done.
+by clicking the Change button and choosing a new folder.
+Click next when you’re

 |Choose your install folder.|

 button shown in Figure L to make the installer work its magic.

 |Click the Install button to perform the installation of the management

 button.
 You will need to restart the system to finish the installation, though.

 First-time administrative requirement